Skip to main content

 For more details on ACLs, see ServiceNow documentation.

-Configuring the ServiceNow alert method
+Adding the ServiceNow alert method

 Nobl9 Web

-1. Navigate to Integrations > Alert Methods.
+1. Navigate to Integrations > Alert methods.

 2. Click .

-3. Enter your Instance name (mandatory).
+1. Enter your target Instance name (mandatory).

 For more information, refer to the Authentication section.

-1. Select a Project.
+1. Select a Project (mandatory).

-2. Enter a Display Name.
+2. Enter a Display Name (optional).

-3. Enter a Name.
+3. Enter a Name (mandatory).

-4. Enter a Description.
+4. Enter a Description (optional).

 ServiceNow event severity mapping